-- Review your STARS report, which is available online through OASIS.
-This report tells you how far along you are in your program, as well as which specific requirements you have yet to complete.
+- Review your STARS Report, which is available online through OASIS.
+Your STARS tells you how far along you are in your program, as well as which specific requirements you have yet to complete.
 If there are any errors in the information, please notify me as soon as possible.
 OASIS also lists your Permit to Register, which gives the specific day & time you can sign up for classes.

-- Review your flowchart, which gives you a suggested sequence of courses.
-Copies of the flowcharts are available online (http://viterbi.usc.edu/students/undergrad/bulletin/).
+- Review your Flowchart, which gives you a suggested sequence of courses.
+Copies of the flowcharts are available in the Viterbi Undergraduate Handbook.
 Although you are not required to take courses in this order, it will ensure that your pre-requisites line up.

 - Decide which classes you would like to take next semester.
-Check the online schedule of classes (www.usc.edu/soc) to make sure the times of the courses you are interested in do not overlap.
+Check the Online Schedule of Classes to make sure the times of the courses you are interested in do not overlap.

 Regardless of their career objectives, our department urges students to seek out internships and research opportunities during their undergraduate years.
 These experiences allow students to apply knowledge from the classroom to real projects and develop abilities to problem-solve creatively and independently.

-To ensure that this type of training is available to our students, the BME Department interacts closely with local biomedical companies.
+To ensure that this type of training is available to our students, the Alfred E. Mann Department of Biomedical Engineering interacts closely with local biomedical companies.
 As Southern California rapidly grows as a center for biomedical and biotechnological industries, our department strives to connect junior and senior students with those companies offering internship opportunities.